Anthony Stapley

-Anthony Stapley (baptised 30 August 1590 – buried 31 January 1655) was a landowner and Member of Parliament from Sussex.
-A Puritan and supporter of Parliament during the War of the Three Kingdoms, he approved the Execution of Charles I in 1649.
-His death in January 1655 meant he escaped prosecution as a regicide following the 1660 Stuart Restoration.
+Anthony Stapley (30 August 1590–31 January 1655) was a landowner and Member of Parliament from Sussex.
+A Puritan and supporter of Parliament during the War of the Three Kingdoms, he was one of the regicides who approved the Execution of Charles I in 1649.
+Dying in January 1655 he thus escaped prosecution by Charles II following the 1660 Stuart Restoration.

 Personal details

 Anthony Stapley was baptised at Framfield in East Sussex on 30 August 1590, son of Anthony Stapley (c.
 1537-1606) and his third wife, Ann Thatcher (1555-?).
-He married Ann Goring in 1614, and they had four children, two of whom survived into adulthood, Sir John Stapley (1628–1701), and Anthony (1630-1671).
-Sometime after she died in 1637, he married again, this time to Anne Harding.
+He married Ann Goring in 1614 having four children with her; out of them, Sir John Stapley (1628–1701), and Anthony (1630-1671) were the only two to survive into adulthood.
+Sometime after Goring died in 1637, he married again, this time to Anne Harding.
 They had no children before her death in 1654.

 Career

-Although his family had lived in Sussex since the 15th century, Anthony Stapley was the first to play a significant role in national politics.
+Although his family had lived in Sussex since the 15th century, Stapley was the first to play a significant role in national politics.
 A minor when his father died in 1606, he was placed in the legal care of his mothers' Catholic family, but his education entrusted to his Protestant kinsman, Sir Thomas Pelham.
-One of the richest men in East Sussex, Sir Thomas was a prominent local Puritan, and Stapley became a close political associate of his son, the younger Thomas (1597-1654).
+One of the richest men in East Sussex, Sir Thomas was a prominent local Puritan, and Stapley became a close political associate of his son, the younger Thomas.
 Stapley appears to have entered Christ's College, Cambridge around 1606, then from 1609 studied law at Gray's Inn in London.

-Stapley represented the borough of New Shoreham in the parliaments of 1624 (elected 21 January 1624) and of 1625 (elected 2 May), and the borough of Lewes in that of 1628 (elected 26 February 1628), having unseated Sir George Rivers by petition.
+Stapley represented the borough of New Shoreham in the parliaments of 1624 and 1625, as well as the borough of Lewes in 1628, having unseated Sir George Rivers by petition.
 He was returned both for the county of Sussex and for the borough of Lewes to the Short Parliament in March 1640, when he elected to sit for the county.
 He was again chosen by the county on 22 October 1640 to sit in the Long Parliament, and represented it in the Barebones Parliament of 1653 and the First Protectorate Parliament of 1654.